Reflow-HQ/libs/auth-next/README.md

 }
 ```

 This can come in handy of you wish to do something every time a user signs in or if you need to prevent the sign in altogether.
-To prevent the user from logging in you can just return `false` in your `onSignIn` callback.
+To prevent the user from logging in you can just return `false` in your `beforeSignin` callback.

 ### User Sign-out